Congruent modular forms and anticyclotomic Iwasawa theory: Introduction

 \section{Introduction}

 Let $f \in S_{2r}(\Gamma_0(N))^\new$ be a normalized newform of weight $2r$ and level $N$ that is an eigenform for all Hecke operators.
-Fix an odd prime $p \nmid N$.
-We may attach to $f$ a $p$-adic Galois representation $V_f$ and let be its self-dual Artin twist.
-We will denote by $\overline{\rho}_f$ the associated semisimplified residual representation.
+Fix an odd prime $p \nmid N$ and let $F$ be a finite extension of $\Q_p$ containing the Fourier coefficients of $f$.
+Let $V_f$ be the $p$-adic Galois representation attached to $f$ and let be its self-dual Artin twist.
+Here, $G_\Q$ denotes the absolute Galois group $\Gal(\overline{\Q}/\Q)$.
+Denote by $\overline{\rho}_f$ the associated semisimplified residual representation.